How To Add A Link Section To WordPress

 This area provides some additional link functionality …

-Link Relationship (XFN) – XFN stands for XML Friends Network – allows you to define your relationship to the linked person.
-For example, if you have a professional relationship with Theo Smith and you link to his blog, you would probably tick co-worker or colleague.
+Link Relationship (XFN) – XFN (XML Friends Network) is a way to define your relationship with the linked person.
+For example, if you have a professional relationship with Alice Jones and you link to her blog, you would probably tick co-worker or colleague.

 XFN relationships are optional.
-You can leave everything in this section blank and all of your links will work just fine.
-Defining relationships with XFN makes the links defined on your site more understandable to some sites and search engines that use this information.
+You can leave everything in this section blank and all your links will work just fine.
+XFN makes the links defined on your site more understandable to some websites and search engines that use this information.

 rel – This field lets you specify the ‘rel’ attribute that will be assigned to your link.
-The rel attribute is used to define what relationship exists between the current document and the linked document.
+The rel attribute specifies what relationship exists between the current document and the linked document.
 For example, if you don’t want search engines to follow your link, type nofollow into this field.
+Other ‘rel’ attributes include author, index, start, help, etc. Separate multiple ‘rel’ keywords with spaces.

 Advanced

-The last section of the Add New Link’ page lets you specify Advanced features for your links (You can ignore this section, unless there’s a good reason to use it) …
+The last section of the Add New Link’ page lets you specify Advanced features for your links (You can leave the fields in this section blank unless there’s a good reason to use them) …

 The Advanced section fields include the following:

-• Image Address: Lets you specify an image to be displayed with the link.
-To use this feature, add an image URL and make sure that your image is small (around 16×16 like a favicon).
+• Image Address: Specify an image to be displayed with the link.
+To use this feature, add the URL of where the image is located and make sure that your image is small (around 16×16 like a favicon).

-• RSS Address: If your theme allows it, the RSS feed associated with the link can be displayed next to the link.
+• RSS Address: If your theme allows it, the link’s RSS feed will be displayed next to your link.

 • Rating: Add a rating score to the link if you want to sort links by rating (see the ‘Links’ widget section below).